Medicare expands access to in-home support for seniors

-The shift reflects a growing recognition that simple help at home can have a meaningful impact on patients' well-being - and reduce some costs for taxpayers.
+There's a growing recognition that such practical help can have a meaningful impact on patients' well-being - and reduce some costs for taxpayers.
 A couple of hundred dollars to install grab bars in the shower can prevent a fall leading to a broken hip, a life-changing injury.

 There has to be a health-related reason to qualify, and costs will vary among plans.
 In some plans, there's no added cost.
 But limits do apply.
 For example, a plan may cover one day per week at an adult day care center.